-Some studies have documented a negative TFP growth rate in Latin America in the 1980s.
-Bosworth and Collins (2003) and Loayza, Fajnzylber, and Calderón (2005) show that average TFP in Latin America declined during this decade.
-Other studies have confirmed this finding for some specific countries, including Kydland and Zarazaga (2002) and Hopenhayn and Neumeyer (2006) for Argentina, Bergoing et al. (2002) for Mexico, and Bugarin et al. (2007) for Brazil.
+Some studies have documented a negative TFP growth rate in Latin America in the eighties.
+Bosworth and Collins (2003) and Loayza et al. (2005) show that average TFP in Latin America declined during this decade.
+Other studies have confirmed this finding for some specific countries, including Kydland and Zarazaga (2002) and Hopenhayn and Neumeyer (2006) for Argentina, Bergoing et al. (2002) for Mexico and Bugarin et al. (2007) for Brazil.

-In this paper we show, however, that until the late 1970s Latin American countries had high productivity levels relative to the United States.
-On average, TFP in Latin America corresponded to 82% of the United States between 1960 and 1980.
-It is only after the late 1970s that we observe a fast decrease of relative TFP in Latin America, which fell to 54% of U.S. TFP in 2007.
+In this paper we show, however, that until the late seventies Latin American countries had high productivity levels relative to the United States.
+On average, TFP in Latin America corresponded to 82% of the U.S. between 1960 and 1980.
+It is only after the late seventies that we observe a fast decrease of relative TFP in Latin America, which fell to 54% of US TFP in 2007.